 The Rook operator is a simple container that has all that is needed to bootstrap and monitor the storage cluster.
 The operator will start and monitor Ceph monitor pods, the Ceph OSD daemons to provide RADOS storage, as well as start and manage other Ceph daemons.
 The operator manages CRDs for pools, object stores (S3/Swift), and filesystems by initializing the pods and other artifacts necessary to run the services.

 The operator will monitor the storage daemons to ensure the cluster is healthy.
 Ceph mons will be started or failed over when necessary, and other adjustments are made as the cluster grows or shrinks.
 The operator will also watch for desired state changes requested by the api service and apply the changes.

 The Rook operator also initializes the agents that are needed for consuming the storage.
 Rook automatically configures the Ceph-CSI driver to mount the storage to your pods.
-Rook’s flex driver is still also configured automatically, though will soon be deprecated in favor of the CSI driver.
+Rook’s flex driver is also available, though it is not enabled by default and will soon be deprecated in favor of the CSI driver.

 rook/ceph image includes all necessary tools to manage the cluster – there is no change to the data path.

 Rook does not attempt to maintain full fidelity with Ceph.
 Many of the Ceph concepts like placement groups and crush maps